PY1CX/Oscilloscope-Current-Probe/README.md

+# Oscilloscope Current Probe

-NE-Current-Sense is a Oscilloscope Current probe for characterize the current consumption of Battery Based radio nodes.
+This project is a current probe for characterizing the current consumption of Battery Based radio nodes or other embedded projects.

 ![Preview](http://i.imgur.com/YKki3hx.png)